sladorsoft/build-ia16/elf16-writeup.md

-# Proposed ELF i386 relocation types to support 16-bit x86 segmented addressing
+# New ELF i386 relocation types to support 16-bit x86 segmented addressing

-(TK Chia — 28 July 2019 version)
+(TK Chia — 4 Aug 2019 version)

 The new ELF i386<sup>[1][2][3]</sup> relocations described below have been implemented in the main branch of my fork of GNU Binutils<sup>[4]</sup>.
 They allow one to use ELF i386 as an intermediate object format, to support the linking of 16-bit x86<sup>[5]</sup> programs whose code and data may span multiple segments.

-The `R_386_SEGMENT16` relocation is stable enough and already used in existing code.
+The `R_386_OZSEG16` relocation (a.k.a. `R_386_SEGMENT16`) is stable enough and already used in existing code.
 The rest of the ABI is evolving and subject to change.

 ## Discussion: modelling IA-16 segments in GNU Binutils

 In IA-16 segmented code, program memory is grouped into _segments_, each segment being a contiguous slice of the system's flat address space.
 Each memory item is addressed as an _offset_ into a segment which contains it: thus, a Segment(_S_)`:`Offset(_S_) pair.
 There are at least two general ways to model Segment`:`Offset addressing under ELF.

-### Old default relocation scheme
+### Default (LMA ≠ VMA) relocation scheme

 Binutils's binary file descriptor (BFD) engine allows each output segment to have both a _virtual address_ (VMA) and a _load address_ (LMA).
 This gives rise to a simplistic way to represent separate IA-16 segments: as output segments in BFD with distinct LMAs but overlapping VMAs (corresponding to in-segment offsets).